pwoznicki/OHIF-Viewers/platform/docs/docs/platform/services/ui/ui-customization-service.md

 ```

 In the mode customization, the overlay is then further customized
-with a bottom-right overlay, which extends the whiteLabeling customization.
+with a bottom-right overlay, which extends the uiCustomizationService configuration.

 ```js
 // Import the type from the extension itself